- Activity requirement notifications

 - Mutual obligations in the pandemic and other disasters

-Mutual obligations are suspended in some Victorian, Tasmanian and NSW Local Government areas until 11 November, due to recent flooding:
+Mutual obligations are suspended in some Western Australian, South Australia and Local Government areas due to recent flooding:

 Check this page for details